dailystory/docs/articles/emails/index.md

 * <code>"Rob Howard" &lt;rob@dailystory.com&gt;</code>
 * <code>hello@dailystory.com</code>

 Clicking the more options dots to the right of the **From** address will open a popup.
-From this popup edit the friendly name, email and where replies should be sent to:
+From this popup edit the friendly name, email address and where replies should be sent to:

+> Set a "Send replies to" email address if you want replies to be sent to someone other than who the email came from.

 ![Set from address](https://docs.dailystory.com/articles/emails/emails-15.gif "Set from address")

-> You can also type or paste in the email address too.
+> You can also type or copy/paste in the email **From** address too.

 Use **Preview** to optionally write content shown when the email is previewed in your recipient's inbox.
 This enables you to control exactly what is seen when someone is previewing your email in their inbox.
-The preview may contain emojis and personalization tags or script.
+The preview may contain emojis and [personalization tags and scripts](https://docs.dailystory.com/personalization).

-Once the required fields (Name, Subject and From) are complete, click the "Create Email" to create the new email.
+Once the required fields (Name, Subject and From) are complete, click the "Create Email" button to save the new email.

 Next, you can either <a href="#edit-html">edit the HTML</a> of the email or use the <a href="#email-designer">Email Designer</a> to build a new email.